npm/npm/doc/json.md

 If you specify an "engines" field, then npm will require that "node" be somewhere on that list.
 If "engines" is omitted, then npm will just assume that it works on node.

-## overlay

-npm responds to the `node` and `npm` env-specific package.json values, which you can hang on the "overlay" key.

-For example:

-    { "name" : "foo"
-    , "version" : 7
-    , "description" : "generic description"
-    , "overlay" :
-      { "node" :
-        { "name" : "bar"
-        , "description" : "description for node"
-        }
-      , "npm" :
-        { "version" : "1.0.7"
-        , "description" : "description for npm"
-        }
-      , "narwhal" :
-        { "description" : "description for narwhal" }
-      }
-    }

-In this case, this is what npm will treat it as:

-    { "name" : "bar"
-    , "version" : "1.0.7"
-    , "description" : "description for npm"
-    }

-This way, even if npm is not exactly the same as some other package management system, you can still use both, and it can be a happy planet.